 Cory Greiner joined the Emory men's soccer program as an assistant coach in August of 2013.
-He was appointed Interim Head Coach in August of 2017.
+He was appointed Interim Head Coach prior to the start of the 2017 season and later was named the program's full-time head coach in December of 2017.

 In his first season as interim head coach in 2017, Greiner brought the Eagles to heights the program hasnt seen in nearly 30 years, reaching the NCAA Elite Eight for the just the second time in program history and first time since 1988.
 The Eagles finished the season with a 15-5-2 overall record, the second highest win total in a single season.
 Greiner saw four players earn All-UAA honors and three named to the CoSIDA Academic All-District team.